 Credit unions located in metropolitan areas that engage in certain types and volume of residential mortgage lending, and that had assets exceeding $45 million as of December 31, 2017, must file a report this year on mortgage loan applications on which they took action during 2018.
 The filing is required under the Home Mortgage Disclosure Act (HMDA), as implemented by the Consumer Financial Protection Bureau’s Regulation C.

-To determine if your credit union must submit HMDA data for calendar year 2018 activity, please review the 2018 HMDA Institutional Coverage Chart (opens new window).
+To determine if your credit union must submit HMDA data for calendar year 2018 activity, please review the 2018 HMDA Institutional Coverage Chart (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) .

 2019 Submission Process for Data Collected in 2018